 Other points of interest via MyCiti / Train : Canal Walk (Century City/Ratanga), Cavendish, Stellenbosch, Blouberg

 Tourists should try to walk in groups of two or more, as they can often easily be identified and seen as an easy target.
 The Cape Town CBD changes significantly as the darkness settles and it is advisable to rather take a metered taxi/uber should need be.
-Long Str in the evening is usually a vibey place to be and is safe in the evening - make sure you know where you heading to before going to Long Street as coming off as lost or not knowing the area quite well will make you an easy target and you will most likely get robbed / Pickpocketed.
+Long Street in the evening is usually a vibey place to be and is safe in the evening - make sure you know where you heading to before going to Long Street as coming off as lost or not knowing the area quite well will make you an easy target and you will most likely get robbed / pickpocketed.
 (NB refrain from wearing "nice shoes", and avoid anyone trying to compare shoe sizes with you, as this is a classic pickpocket techniques).